Research tells us that we learn and retain information better, and are more motivated, if the learning encounter occurs within a social context.

 Learners can learn from each other.

 The applications of this form of social learning are numerous.
+All your learners need is an online learning platform to help facilitate it all.

 It could be used as a warm up to a classroom or elearning course to build familiarity in advance.